Child Behavior Checklist (CBCL)

 Step 3: Rate the items

-The last part of this checklist is a long list of 113 items for the parents/guardians to rate.
+The last part of this checklist is a list of 113 items for the parents/guardians to rate.
 Some of these items need to be filled with answers.
+It has items relating to well-being and social competence like the following:

-• Can't get mind off certain thoughts/obsessions: [describe]
+• Can't get mind off specific thoughts/obsessions

 • Bragging/boasting